 Several countries are working together to develop this emergency call service.
-The HeERO consortium consists of nine countries:
+The HeERO consortium consists of:

 - Croatia

 - Czech Republic

-- Finland
+- Finland ٠

-- Germany
+- Germany ٠

-- Greece
+- Greece •

 - Netherlands

 - Italy

-- Romania
+- Romania •

 - Sweden

-These countries are carrying out the work needed to start up the system that will soon be used across the European Union as well as in the countries of Iceland, Norway and Switzerland (HeERO 2012).
+These countries are carrying out the work needed to start up the system that will soon be used across the European Union as well as in the countries of Iceland, Norway and Switzerland.258 devices could be used for commercial uses such as usage-based insurance, electronic tolling, and stolen vehicle tracking.259

-Ideally, the HeERO technology will cost around $\in 100$ per vehicle once it is implemented in all new vehicles.
+Ideally, the HeERO technology will cost around €100 per vehicle once it is implemented in all new vehicles.
 Part of the rationale for standardizing the technology across all of Europe is to take advantage of economies of scale and reduce cost.
-In addition to being used for emergency calls, the in-vehicle devices could be used for commercial uses such as usage-based insurance, electronic tolling, and stolen vehicle tracking (HeERO 2012).
+In addition to being used for emergency calls, the in-vehicle